NASA-Openscapes/cohort-planning/.github/ISSUE_TEMPLATE/05_prepare-standard-cohort-call-.md

 ---

 This is the same for every Cohort Call except the last.
 Create one issue for every Cohort Call and add the Call number to the issue title.
+Add label corresponding to Call number

 - [ ] create Agenda (kyber); make manual edits
 - [ ] review roles and timing